 Passports and Visas

-For international cruises (to destinations such as the Pacific Islands, New Zealand, Hawaii, Singapore); all guests must have a passport that is valid for 6 months after the date of the cruise return.
+(To destinations such as the Pacific Islands, New Zealand, Hawaii, Singapore); all guests must have a passport that is valid for 6 months after the date of the cruise return.

-For domestic cruises; Australian residents must provide Government issued photo I.D or a Passport.
+Australian residents must provide Government issued photo I.D or a Passport.
 Children must also have a Government issued ID or Passport.
 A current Medicare card can also be used for passengers under the age of 18.
 Please ensure that you bring this form of ID to check-in on the day of your cruise.
 International guests on a domestic cruise must have a passport that is valid for 6 months after the date of the cruise return.

-Legal Guardians: Adults who are not the parents or legal guardians of any minor child (aged 17 years or under) who are travelling with them will be required to present the child’s valid passport (and applicable visas) - for International cruises and for Domestic cruises, the child’s birth certificate or certified copy.
+Adults who are not the parents or legal guardians of any minor child (aged 17 years or under) who are travelling with them will be required to present the child’s valid passport (and applicable visas) - for International cruises and for Domestic cruises, the child’s birth certificate or certified copy.
 NB On a domestic cruise, the child will not be permitted to board with just a medicare card as ID, if the travelling adult is not named on that medicare card.

 They will also need to bring an original letter signed by one of the parents or legal guardians, authorising the minor to travel on that specific cruise.
 This letter must state the travelling adult’s name, and that they are authorised to travel with this particular minor on this particular cruise and date.
 This letter must authorise them to supervise the child, sign applicable waivers and permit any medical treatment that must be administered to the child.
 If such evidence is not produced the minor will not be allowed to travel.